ekeren/bed-interview/README.md

   - The server code is just a boilerplate code, feel free to remove it
   - The server code can be written in any language you wish (that can run on linux)
   - You need some DB on your side, we use mongodb
-  - We want to be able the structure of your application and decisions you take.
   - You should forget about security in this question
   - For any question please contact eyal, if you got this question you should know how to do it